kuchsweet786/VintageCar/README.md

 -our app is a place where the user can search for a car but selection a maker.
 -to narrow it down, the user can search for a car in specific area byt entering zip code.
--one the user enters both info and click search, the web will give a lost of cars, with dealers info and few details.
+-one the user enters both info and click search, the web will give a list of cars, with dealers info and few details.
 -
 - in our project we tried using three APIs but we were onl able to use 2 APIs.